cds-mipt/raai-summer-school-2019/README.md

 car 36 111 198 416
 car 91 42 338 500
 ```

+- Testing dataset for car segmentation and detection  on images: will appear here after 13:00 07 July

 ### Metrics
 The organizers analyze 3 quality metrics of the participant decisions: